matmar10/express-json-patch-assertion/README.md

 ## Logic

+* allow - operations **not** explicitly matched here will fail with an error; matched expression will fail if the assertion fails or assertion returns an error
   * if - operation matches provided operation pattern(s)
     * and - condition is true (if it exists)
   * then - run the assertion (if it exists)
     * if - assertion is true
     * then - allow operation to proceed
     * else - block the operation
   * else - allow operation to proceed

-* whitelist - any operations **not** explicitly matched here will fail with an error
-* blacklist - any operations matched here will fail with an error; non-matched operations are ignored
+* deny - operations matched here will be blocked; non-matched operations are ignored
+  * if - operation matches provided operation pattern(s)
+    * and - condition is true (if it exists)
+  * then - run the assertion (if it exists)
+    * if - assertion is true
+    * then - allow the operation to proceed
+    * else - block the operation
+  * else - block the operation

 ## Example